--DARMRAL ENABLE ASAN={On|Off}
+• -DARMRAL ENABLE ASAN={On|Off}

 Enable AddressSanitizer when building the library and tests.
-AddressSanitizer adds extra runtime checks to enable you to catch errors, such as reads or writes off the end of arrays.

--DARMRAL ENABLE ASAN=On incurs some reduction in runtime performance.
+AddressSanitizer adds extra runtime checks to enable you to catch memory errors, such as reading or writing past the end of an array. -DARMRAL ENABLE ASAN=On incurs some reduction in runtime performance.